ovr

 }

-Convert any Element into AsyncGenerator<Chunk> with toGenerator.
+Convert any JSX.Element into AsyncGenerator<Chunk> with toGenerator.

 import { toGenerator } from "ovr";

-const gen = toGenerator(el);
+const gen = toGenerator(Component);

-Convert any Element into a string of HTML with toString.
-This buffers all the elements into a single string.
+Convert any JSX.Element into a string of HTML with toString.
+This runs toGenerator joins the results into a single string.

 import { toString } from "ovr";

-const str = await toString(el);
+const str = await toString(Component);